How to Get More Google Reviews: 15 Practical Strategies

 These strategies are less obvious but can make a significant difference, especially for businesses in competitive local markets.

 Track which strategies generate the most reviews for your business.
-Focus your effort on the top 3-4 performers rather than trying to do all 15 at once.
+Focus your effort on the strongest performers rather than trying to do everything at once.
 Consistency beats coverage.

 Strategy 11: Optimize Your Google Business Profile First

 Before asking for reviews, make sure your Google Business Profile is complete and accurate.
-Businesses with complete profiles get 7x more clicks and are 70% more likely to attract location visits.
-Upload high-quality photos, keep your hours updated, add your services, and write a compelling business description.
-A polished profile also increases the likelihood that a customer will leave a review when they visit your page — it signals professionalism and legitimacy.
+Google recommends keeping business information accurate, including hours, services, photos, and other details customers use to choose a business.
+Last checked: June 2026.
+A polished profile also increases the likelihood that a customer will trust the page they are reviewing — it signals professionalism and legitimacy.

 Strategy 12: Time Your Requests Around Positive Milestones

-Beyond the immediate post-service window, there are other natural moments to request reviews: after a customer's 3rd or 5th visit (loyalty milestone), after successfully resolving a complaint (yes, these customers often leave great reviews), after a major project completion, or after a referral (if someone refers a friend, they clearly value your business).
-These milestones are high-emotion moments where customers feel connected to your business and are more inclined to take the time to share their experience.
+Beyond the immediate post-service window, there are other natural moments to request reviews: after a repeat visit, after successfully resolving a complaint, after a major project completion, or after a referral.
+These milestones are high-emotion moments where customers may feel connected to your business and more willing to share their experience.

 Strategy 13: Run a Review Generation Campaign

-Dedicate one week per quarter to a focused review generation effort.
-During this week, every team member actively asks every satisfied customer for a review.
-Set a team goal (e.g., 20 new reviews) and track progress daily.
+Dedicate a focused period to improving your review request workflow.
+During this campaign, train every customer-facing team member to ask consistently and track whether requests are actually being sent.
 Important: never offer incentives in exchange for reviews — this violates Google's policies and can result in your reviews being removed.
 The campaign is about consistent, proactive asking — not incentivizing.

 Strategy 14: Make Leaving a Review Part of Your Checkout Process